ckrueger2/aou_sc_predixcan/README.md

 `<PHECODE>` is the phenotype code of interest
 `<POP>` is the population the sample originates from
 `<REF>` is the reference database to use
 Possible reference databases can be displayed by including the `--databases` flag
+Choose a database that corresponds to the phenotype of interest.
+For example, we used Muscle_Skeletal with a rheumatoid arthrithis dataset.
 ***
 ## Pipeline Outline:
 ### The [First Wrapper](https://github.com/bmoginot/GWAS-TWAS-in-All-of-Us-Cloud/blob/main/00wrapper.sh) will run the following scripts: